KamaliniNL/social-robot-design-portfolio/about.md

 ---

 My background is in Computer Science Engineering, with a focus on technology (mainly software).
-During my master's programme at the University of Twente, a course on *Trends in Human-Robot Interaction* brought my attention to the social and relational dimensions of robotic systems — specifically, how the design of a robot's behaviour shapes the quality of interaction beyond mere task performance.
+During my master's programme at the University of Twente, a course on *Trends in Human-Robot Interaction* brought my attention to the social and relational dimensions of robotic systems, specifically, how the design of a robot's behaviour shapes the quality of interaction beyond mere task performance.
 This course, *Social Robot Design*, offered me the opportunity to learn more about it.

 ## Design Case